PunyajaMishra/PunyajaMishra/README.md

 - 👋 Hi, I’m @PunyajaMishra
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Data Analysis and Business Analysis
-- 🌱 I’m currently studying Computer Science with Specialization in Data Analysis and Software Engineering
+- 🌱 Trent University Graduate - Computer Science with Specialization in Data Analysis and Software Engineering
 <!-- - 💞️ I’m looking to collaborate on --->